oshank/oshank.me/index.md

 # Oliver Shanklin

-B.S. from Colorado State University in Mathamatics with a concentration in Actuarial Sciences, minor in Business Administration.
+B.S. from Colorado State University in Mathematics with a concentration in Actuarial Sciences, minor in Business Administration.

 <img src="CSU-Ram-357-2.png" width="75" height="75">